 If you don’t mind your boat traveling its element to go to another state, you could transport it by another water vessel.
 Options include roll-on roll-off (ro-ro) ships.
+If you are looking for a reliable boat shipping service provider, go to A-1 Auto Transport.
 It’s the perfect method if you have a slightly bigger boat.
 It’ll cost you extra, but most of the time, the companies who provide this service have decades of interstate boat transport experience and will ensure your boat gets from Point A to Point B safely.

 The cost of transporting your boat depends on a couple of factors:

 - The weight and measurements of the boat

 - The value of the vessel and insurance

 Different companies will have different interstate boat transport rates.
 You may see one offering around USD$3.75 per mile for a twelve-foot boat but larger ones that are 20, 30, 40 foot or larger will be more expensive due to their size, the risk involved and you may even need pilot vehicles to navigate the roads safely with an oversize load.
 Check the rates offered by the company you’re considering, and try multiplying the travel distance by the value of your boat’s length.
 The result will be an estimation of how much you need to pay.